Vustah/Change_version_name/README.md

 ## How to use
 1. Go to the root of the folder structure where the the files have the wrong file-version names
 2. Open command window.
-3. Type in the following command:
+4. Type in the following command:
-4.
+'''
+rename_file_version -X -Y
+'''
+  a.
+Where X is the old version number b Where Y is the new version number